-Board of Approves the Policy.
-Bears the ultimate responsibility for the effective implementation Directors of the Policy and for setting the right tone from the top.
-Audit Committee Reviews and notes of the policy and may provide some recommendations, if any, to the Board which bears responsibility for approval.
-Make sure that sufficient, dependable, and secure internal procedures are in place to ensure that the BoC Group complies with the policy.
-Monitors the effective implementation of the Policy via the Control Functions ExCo Reviews the Policy prior to submission to the AC.
-Ensures that it is effectively embedded throughout the BoC Group's operations.
-Risk Management Reviews and assesses the compliance risks addressed in the policy, ensuring that the risks undertaken are within the Bank's risk appetite.
-Division Internal Audit Division Responsible for providing independent and objective assurance to the BoD, through the AC, and to management, by assessing the effectiveness of governance, risk management, and control processes related to this policy.
-Inform AC of its findings and relevant recommendations.
-Compliance Overall responsibility for the drafting and enforcing the policy.
+Chief Executive Provides approval for the exemptions to the policy Officer Deputy Chief Provides approval for the exemptions to the policy Executive Officer Compliance Overall responsibility for the drafting and enforcing the policy.
 Division Prepares and updates relevant procedures/circulars as required.
 Organizes and conducts relevant training for all staff.
-Carries out monitoring reviews to assess the effective implementation of the Policy and recommends corrective action where required.
-Regulatory Affairs Department Acts as the primary central point of contact along with the CD, with the Competent Authorities.
-Receives all regulatory communication and records and distributes and subsequently monitors progress through regular reports from the Owners.
-Ensures timely, qualitative, and consistent completion of regulatory obligations and requirements is subsequently reported to RSG by RAD.
-Establishes an escalation process for RAD to report any delays affecting the overall implementation of regulatory obligations and projects, to the RSG.
-Advises business units on the implementation of the regulatory requests and the conduct of regulatory reviews.
-Regulatory Steering Group The RSG is a forum for Senior Executives of the Bank, chaired by the CEO which is informed of all regulatory / supervisory matters.

-RSG has the ultimate responsibility for overall oversight on all regulatory matters' traffic and ensures that mechanisms are in place for consistent and professional communication and completion of tasks within the set target date and it also oversees the regulatory requirements progress based on reports provided by RAD.
+onitoring reviews to assess the effective implementation of the commends corrective action where required. porting to the Executive Director Finance assigned to act as the oint of contact along with CD, with the Competent Authorities. consibilities, it receives all regulatory communication and records and ubsequently monitors progress through regular reports from the ely, qualitative, and consistent completion of regulatory obligations s is subsequently reported to RSG by RAD.
+An escalation process is in report any delays affecting the overall implementation of regulatory rojects, to the RSG.
+RAD also advises business units on the of the regulatory requests and the conduct of regulatory reviews. m for Senior Executives of the Bank, chaired by the CEO which is gulatory / supervisory matters. nate responsibility for overall oversight on all regulatory matters' es that mechanisms are in place for consistent and professional nd completion of tasks within the set target date and it also oversees quirements progress based on reports provided by RAD.